 Recognize the gap in the ILT material and provide supplemental content to the learners where they can learn through self-paced.
 Whereas in ILT, an instructor will guide the learners with the information relevant to the topic.

 Update the outdated content/ information with the consultation of SMEs and ensure that key points are covered.

 Apply the instructional design strategy in the eLearning course that includes guided learning, story-based learning, scenario-based learning, microlearning, gamification, etc.

 - High Learner Engagement

 Transform classroom activities into suitable formats for the online mode to ensure higher learner engagement levels.
 Interactivities include drag and drop, hotspots, click to reveal, rollover, etc.

 - Authoring Tool

-Select a suitable rapid authoring tool that provide end-to-end solutions and customization facility to convert Instructor Led Training into e-Learning.
+Select a suitable rapid authoring tool that provides end-to-end eLearning solutions and customization facilities converting instructor-led training to elearning.

-ELearning have shown higher learner performance over traditional Instructor Led Training or face-to-face methods.
-Adapting eLearning in an organization ensures that training programs can be delivered to a large audiences.
-It also includes various benefits such as cost effectiveness, saves time, scalability and ease of use.
+Elearning has shown higher learner performance over traditional Instructor-Led Training or face-to-face methods.
+Adapting eLearning in an organization ensures that training programs can be delivered to a large audience.
+It also includes various benefits such as cost-effectiveness, saves time, scalability, and ease of use.